exadel-inc/esl/CONTRIBUTING.md

 - `main-beta` -> `epic/*` (if epic is not going to be part of current stable major release)

 **The merge into `main` branch is a part of release processes and allowed for maintainers (@exadel-inc/esl-core-team) only.**

+<a name="contributing-to-esl-documentation"></a>
+## Contribute to ESL documentation

+Find a typo or just want to improve ESL documentation?
+Feel free to create a PR with your changes.
+You don't need to have a piece of special knowledge or even an open IDE for that.
+All ESL documentation is written in markdown and available in the module directory as the `src/module/esl-*/README.md` file.

+Use the following steps to quickly suggest an updates for ESL documentation:
+1. Find the right markdown file on GitHub
+2. Click on the "Edit this file" link with a pencil icon in the top right corner of the page
+3. Make a fork of the repository and create a new branch for your changes
+4. Make your changes and check the preview
+5. Click on the "Commit changes" button and crete a fork branch
+6. Fill commit message and description
+7. Make sure commit name starts with `docs: ` (or  `docs(esl-*changed module*): `) prefix
+8. Click on the "Propose changes" button
+9. Confirm your CLA agreement (you will be asked to do that if you haven't done that before
+10. You really helped us to improve ESL documentation.
+Thank you!